shaloo/docs.arcana/docs/faq/ca/faq.md

        Use any [[index-support|support]] channel.
 Make sure you mention the **intent identifier** that failed to refund or your wallet address with date / time of the transaction.

-    **Bottom line:** Your funds are protected - failed transactions always get refunded, either automatically or with the team's assistance.
+    **Bottom line:** Your funds are protected.
+Failed transactions always get refunded.
+    For failed transactions, the protocol itself starts the refund process.
+If for some reason that does not work, contact [support@arcana.network](mailto:support@arcana.network).

     !!! an-caution "Viewing Refund"

-        To view the refund, the user must open or log into the app and access the wallet that was used to sign the intent and confirm the chain abstracted transaction.
+        To view the refund, a user must open or log into the app and access the wallet.
+        For refunds, ensure that an active session exists.
+The same wallet should be active as the one used to sign the intent and confirm the chain abstracted transaction.

 ??? an-faq "Why is liquidity fragmentation an issue and how does CA solve it?"

     Liquidity fragmentation is an issue because it makes it difficult for users to spend their assets on any chain.